Gender Pay Gap Report

 IOP Publishing (IOPP) is committed to the principle of equal opportunity and equal treatment for all employees, regardless of sex, race, religion or belief, age, marriage or civil partnership, pregnancy/maternity, sexual orientation, gender reassignment or disability.
 We have a clear policy of paying employees equally for the same or equivalent work, regardless of their sex (or any other characteristic set out above).

 We are committed to addressing diversity within our organisation.
 The success of our work relies on our ability to recruit, nurture and retain the richest mix of talent.
 We use several internal mechanisms to support the achievement of balance in the workforce.
-All jobs are evaluated through a non-gender influenced job evaluation process by a group of trained in-house assessors, our recruitment processes are transparent and our development approaches fair.
-We always aim to have a gender mix and raise awareness of unconscious bias which may factor in the appointment, development and promotion processes.
+All jobs are evaluated through a non-gender-influenced job-evaluation process by a group of trained in-house assessors, our recruitment processes are transparent and our development approaches fair.
+We always aim to have a gender mix and raise awareness of unconscious bias that may factor in the appointment, development and promotion processes.

 The table below shows our mean and median gender pay gap as at the snapshot date of 5 April 2017.
 It also captures the mean and median difference between total bonuses paid to men and women across IOPP in the year up to 5 April 2017, i.e. for the 2016 performance year.